Chaygaon

-Chaygaon is a town in Kamrup district of Assam, India; situated on the south bank of the Brahmaputra river.
-It is 36.8 km from major town Guwahati.
-The town is known for "Maa Chandika Devalaya", a Shakti Peeth, where thousands of devotees visit during Durga Puja.
-Historical "Mer Ghar" of Chand Sadagar situated in Champak Nagar, Chaygaon.
+Chaygaon is a town in the Kamrup district of Assam, India; situated on the south bank of the Brahmaputra River.
+It is 38 km from the major town of Guwahati.
+The town is known for "Maa Chandika Devalaya", a Shakta pitha, where thousands of devotees visit during Durga Puja.
+The Historical "Mer Ghar" of Chand Sadagar is situated in Champak Nagar, Chaygaon.

 Etymology

-The word Chaygaon is derived from two Kamrupi Assamese words soy (ছয়) (six) and gau (গাউ) (village) meaning six villages.
+The word Chaygaon is derived from two Kamrupi Assamese words soy (ছয়) (six) and gaon (গাঁও) (village) meaning six villages.
 Anglicised as Chaygaon based on the IAST values of the Eastern Nagari script.

 Culture

 The people from different religions are residing here, with distinct Kamrupi culture.
 The devotee throng here to pay their homage to the ancient temple of 'Chandika'.
 The Mer Ghar of Chand Sadagar, the merchant of the ancient times, evidences the story of Behula and Lakhinder, his daughter in law and son.

 History

 The town was part of Kamapitha division of Ancient Kamrup.
 It was within capital region of ancient Kamrup kingdom.
 In pre-modern period it remained part of eastern Kamrup region.
 In nineteenth century, it became part of newly formed administrative undivided Kamrup district.
 In 2003, after bifurcation of old district, it is included in Kamrup rural district.